 - A constraint type, which is only relevant while creating a statistic slice, and will be described in more detail below

 One last bit of information that an axis provides makes the most sense after seeing how datapoints are queried.
 In the most basic situation, you would only collect one axis of a statistic, such as the latency axis from the NFS operations statistic.
 When you ask for data, you would get back a datapoint for every collection interval in the time range you requested.
 These datapoints would be grouped into a single stream.

 However, if you had collected the operation type axis as well as the latency axis, you would get two streams of datapoints: one for read operations, and one for write operations.

 Because the operation axis applies to many datapoints, the datapoints returned are split into two streams, and the operation axis is stored with the top-level stream instead of with each datapoint in the streams.
 However, the latency axis will be different for each datapoint in a stream, so it is not an attribute of the stream, but instead an attribute of the datapoint.

 Statistics describe what data can be collected and are auto-populated by the system, but statistic slices are responsible for actually collecting the data, and you must create them manually when you want to collect some performance data.
 Each slice is an instantiation of exactly one statistic, and can only gather data which is described by that statistic.
 "Slices" are so named because each one provides a subset of the information available from the parent statistic it is associated with.
-A statistic can be thought of as describing the axes of a multidimensional space, whereas you typically will only want to collect a simpler slice of that space due to a large number of axes available.
+A statistic can be thought of as describing the axes of a multidimensional space, whereas you typically will only want to collect a simpler slice of that space due to the large number of axes available.

 When you specify a slice, there are several fields which you must supply: